10.2.4. #pragma and #ifndef: Actor 2

 };

-Star.h.
+Actor2: Star.h.
 Using the inheritance relationship and the Star and Actor classes, the figure illustrates the similarities between the #include guard and the #pragma once directive.
 It also demonstrates the appropriate header files to #include in Star.h: string, because the constructor uses it, and Actor to support inheritance.
 However, Star does not directly depend on Person - it doesn't appear anywhere in the Star class - so the Star header doesn't include the Person header file.
-Both the #include guard and the pragma directive guarantee that the Actor header file is included exactly once.
+Both the #include guard and the pragma directive guarantee that the preprocessor includes the Actor header file exactly once.

 Actor2 Source Code File